MARIN SYMPHONY YOUTH PROGRAMS 2026-27 SEASON

 Please skip over rests longer than 2 measures.

-All violinists will prepare the same excerpts.
+• All violinists are asked to prepare the same excerpts.
 Seating assignments, as well as section assignments, will be determined by the conductor.

 4. Sight reading: